JH-A-Kim/CustomShell/README.md

 ## Files

-- **main.c:** The main source file containing the implementation of the shell program.
+- **shell.c:** The main source file containing the implementation of the shell program.

 ## Compilation